Exclusive - As bank fines soar, U.S. threatened $16 billion BNP penalty

 The New York State Department of Financial Services, one of the five offices negotiating the settlement with BNP, could receive at least $2 billion of an eventual $10 billion deal, according to a source familiar with the matter.
 That would be more than three times that office's $552 million annual budget this year.

-A $10 billion fine would almost wipe out BNP's entire 2013 pre-tax income of about 8.2 billion euros (6.6 billion pound).
+A $10 billion fine would almost wipe out BNP's entire 2013 pretax income of about 8.2 billion euros ($11.2 billion).
 BNP reserved $1.1 billion against a potential fine.

 Representatives of the Justice Department and BNP declined to comment on the negotiations.